-Today’s leaders are expected to be agile, flexible, ROI-driven, socially-aware and relationship-oriented, open-minded and supportive collaborators actively seeking out different perspectives and breaking down traditional non-functioning barriers in order to achieve exceptional results.
+Today’s good leaders are expected to be agile, flexible, ROI-driven, socially-aware and relationship-oriented, open-minded and supportive collaborators actively seeking outteam member's different perspectives and breaking down traditional non-functioning barriers in order to achieve exceptional results.

 Whether this is Richard Branson, Elon Musk, Sir Alex Ferguson, the captain of the local rugby team or a teenager with the right stuff, leaders come in different forms.

 If we accept the need for flexible, agile and relationship-driven leadership, then it is important to develop a good leadership model that nurtures such people – regardless of where they are in the organisation.

 Over the last 10 years or so, I have been delivering various flavours of leadership development ranging from one to one mentoring through to fuller blended programs.
 What I have seen over time is the growing importance and relevance of the integrated psychology of leadership.